 "IPCPL represents a groundbreaking advance in valuation and should be a part of the curriculum of every valuation course.
 It has significant research potential with far reaching implications for pass through tax problems, company specific risk, capital structure decisions, and liquidity issues."

 - Dr. Herbert Kierulff (Recently retired from Seattle Pacific University)

-- IPCPL 2.11 Excel-based supporting models (updated monthly)
+- IPCPL 2.11 Excel-based supporting models (updated quarterly)

 - NEW!
 Regression documentation for IPCPL 2.1 models (updated annually)

 - Special Feature on The Implied Private Company Pricing Line/The Implied Private Company Pricing Model

 - The Implied Private Company Pricing Line 2.0 K0 = (FCFF1/P) + g

 - The Implied Private Company Pricing Model (IPCPM) K0 = (FCFF1/P) + g

 - BV Community Reacts to New Cost of Capital Tool